24 August 2011:

-Moths are generally nocturnal but Dianne Machesney found this one, a Chickweed Geometer Moth, during the day at Hillman State Park.
+Most moths are nocturnal but Dianne Machesney found this Chickweed Geometer Moth during the day at Hillman State Park.

-Look at the antennae, so fuzzy with many tiny branches.
-Moths generally have feathery antennae; butterflies have smooth ones with little knobs at the end.
+Third and Best Clue: Look at its antennae.
+Moths have fuzzy antennae with many tiny branches.
+Butterflies have smooth antennae with little knobs at the end.

 (photo by Dianne Machesney)